Now that licenses and permissions are managed on Salesforce, we can discuss settings in the "Maven Documents" application.

 d.
 Save changes and close the browser tab.

-Once you enable Named Credentials for callouts, you'll need to authenticate your Microsoft account.
+Once you enable Named Credentials for callouts, you'll need to authenticate your Microsoft or Google account.

 There are two ways of authentication possible on Salesforce: